Anne Hathaway: Early life and background

 Hathaway attended Brooklyn Heights Montessori School and Wyoming Elementary School in Millburn.
 She graduated from Millburn High School, where she played soccer and took part in many plays, including Once Upon a Mattress, in which she portrayed Winnifred.
-Later, she appeared in other plays like Jane Eyre and Gigi, at New Jersey's Paper Mill Playhouse.
+Later, she appeared in the plays Jane Eyre and Gigi, at New Jersey's Paper Mill Playhouse.
 She studied at the American Academy of Dramatic Arts in 1993 and became the first teenager admitted into the Barrow Group Theater Company's acting program.
 She spent several semesters studying as an English major and political science minor at Vassar College in Poughkeepsie, New York, before transferring to New York University's Gallatin School of Individualized Study.

 Between 1998 and 1999, Hathaway sang soprano with the All-Eastern U.S. High School Honors Chorus at Carnegie Hall and in plays at Seton Hall Preparatory School in West Orange, New Jersey.
-At the start of her film career, her acting style and appearance were compared to Judy Garland—whom she cites as one of her favorite actresses—and Audrey Hepburn.
+Early in her film career, her acting style and appearance would be likened to Judy Garland—whom she cites as one of her favorite actresses—and Audrey Hepburn.
 Three days after her performance at Carnegie Hall, Hathaway was cast in the short-lived Fox television series Get Real.
-She played the teenager Meghan Green alongside Jon Tenney, Debrah Farentino and Jesse Eisenberg.
-Despite her early success, Hathaway suffered from depression and anxiety as a teenager; she said in 2008 she had since grown from it.
-She missed her first college semester for the filming of her cinematic debut The Princess Diaries (2001).
-Hathaway says she never regretted not completing her degree, as she enjoyed being with others who "were trying to grow up".
+She played the teenager Meghan Green, alongside Jon Tenney, Debrah Farentino and Jesse Eisenberg.
+Despite her early success, Hathaway suffered from depression and anxiety as a teenager.
+However, she said in 2008 that she had since grown from it.
+She missed her first college semester for the filming of her cinematic debut, The Princess Diaries (2001).
+According to Hathaway, she never regretted not completing her degree, as she enjoyed being with others who "were trying to grow up".